Show All

 Household air pollution

 Household air pollution is a mixture of particles and gases resulting from incomplete combustion of fuels used in the home for heating and cooking.
-The GBD focuses on use of solid fuels (coal, wood, charcoal, dung, peat).
-In many places, HAP is also a key contributor to ambient air pollution, potentially affecting public health more broadly on national and regional spatial scales.
+The GBD focuses on use of solid fuels (coal/ charcoal, wood, dung, agricultural residue).
+In many locations, HAP is also a key contributor to ambient air pollution, potentially affecting public health more broadly on national and regional spatial scales.

 Ischemic heart disease